John McEntee (political aide): 2020 United States presidential election and attempts to overturn it

 Leading up to the certification of the 2020 election, McEntee falsely claimed Mike Pence had the authority to overturn the results.
 McEntee sent a series of bullet points via text message to Pence's chief of staff to assert that Thomas Jefferson "Used His Position as VP to Win" the 1801 election.
-In a piece about McEntee, ABC News correspondent Jonathan Karl characterized the analysis as "absurd" because "Jefferson didn't discard electoral votes, as Trump wanted Pence to do.
+In a piece about McEntee, ABC News correspondent Jonathan Karl pointed out the inaccuracy of this comparison because "Jefferson didn't discard electoral votes, as Trump wanted Pence to do.
 He accepted electoral votes from a state that nobody had questioned he had won."

 On November 9, 2021, McEntee was issued a subpoena to testify by the House January 6th Committee.
 On two occasions in 2022, he appeared before the committee in a taped deposition, returning in person in January 2023.